facebook/react/docs/contributing/codebase-overview.md

 >Until very recently, `react` npm package and `react.js` standalone build contained all React code (including React DOM) rather than just the core.
 This was done for backward compatibility and historical reasons.
 Since React 15.4.0, the core is better separated in the build output.
 >
 >There is also an additional standalone browser build called `react-with-addons.js` which we will consider separately further below.
+>
+>Since React 15.5.0 accessing PropTypes via the main React package is deprecated.
+You can still access it now but we will remove it in the future. `[React.PropTypes](https://github.com/reactjs/prop-types)`.

 ### Renderers